St0n14/datamortem/AUTHENTICATION.md

 ### "User not found"

 - Ensure user exists in database
-- Check PostgreSQL is healthy: `docker logs datamortem-postgres`
+- Check PostgreSQL is healthy: `docker logs requiem-postgres`

 ### "Not enough permissions"